 I have spent time volunteering in UK primary schools and working at various summer camps and social schemes with children of all ages.
-Before coming to Sumatra, I had most recently worked as a residential Youth Worker for the National Citizen Service, helping teenagers to bond as a group and gain confidence in themselves.
+Before coming to Sumatra, I was a residential Youth Worker for the National Citizen Service, helping teenagers to bond as a group and gain confidence in themselves.
 This job was often challenging and unpredictable, but incredibly rewarding!
 What I loved most about this job was encouraging teenagers to give back to their local communities, which in turn changed their perception of not only their local area, but also of themselves.
 I worked with groups in food banks, arranged fun days, re-modelled local outdoor areas and took kids who had never left their city canoeing!
 Within this role, safeguarding was of course crucial, and I aim to ensure that every child here at the Trust is cared for and kept from harm.

 The Trust initially appealed to me due to its focus on making education accessible for all.
 Educational inequality can have a massive impact on any child, anywhere in the world.
 About two weeks before I applied to work at the Trust I had been offered a well-paid job teaching English within a private school.
 When I skyped Rebecca, her passion for the Trust completely shone through, it was such a contrast from the more cooperate style role I had been considering, that I immediately turned the other job down.
 Hearing about the Trust really made me realise that I want to work for a good cause, not to make money for a large company, or even for myself.
 The fact that the Trust not only provides children with unique opportunities, but also focuses on conservation makes it a truly incredible place.